Rome.us

 The Forum of Trajan and Trajan’s Column are two main symbols of memory that remained in Rome.
 The Forum of Trajan was financed by the seized Dacian treasury and was built in 112 AD.
 Moreover, the population of Rome during the reign of Nerva and then Trajan had raised to its greatest height, close to 10 million.

 Thus, there was a need for a new forum where the first shopping mall – the Trajan’s Market and a center for politics, commerce, and religion were located.
 On the north side of the forum was a new basilica, Basilica Ulpias, which housed law courts.
-After the death of Trajan, Emperor Hadrian added a large gateway and statue of Trajan riding a six-horse chariot.
+After the death of Trajan, Emperor Hadrian added a large gateway and a statue of Trajan riding a six-horse chariot.

 Forum of Trajan scheme

-Interesting Facts
+Interesting Facts about Emperor Trajan

-Death
+Death of Trajan

 At the beginning of 117 AD, Trajan grew ill.
 His health became worse, and he died from edema on August 8.
 Trajan was childless and adopted Hadrian as his successor.
 His reign was for 19 years, longer than anyone’s since Tiberius.